dotnet/EntityFramework.Docs/entity-framework/core/managing-schemas/migrations/applying.md

 > [!NOTE]
 > This feature was introduced in EF Core 6.0.

-Migration bundles are single-file executables than can be used to apply migrations to a database.
+Migration bundles are single-file executables that can be used to apply migrations to a database.
 They address some of the shortcomings of the SQL script and command-line tools:

 * Executing SQL scripts requires additional tools.
 * The transaction handling and continue-on-error behavior of these tools are inconsistent and sometimes unexpected.
 This can leave your database in an undefined state if a failure occurs when applying migrations.